 Tightrope Media Systems offers off-the-shelf approach to replay systems

-Tightrope Media Systems is now offering its Zeplay, a new broadcast multichannel replay platform that’s available in two models, the Zeplay 8440HD and 8440SD.
-Both models are eight-channel servers with four inputs and outputs and support video resolutions from 480i SD to 720p and 1080i as well as all international frame rates.
+Zeplay is a new broadcast multichannel replay platform from Tightrope Media Systems that's available in two models, the Zeplay 8440HD and 8440SD.
+Both are 8-channel servers with four inputs and outputs and support video resolutions from 480i SD to 720p and 1080i and all international frame rates.

-Key features include four inputs and four outputs, 160 hours of HD recording time (40 hours per channel), independent control of every output channel, built-in multiviewer, frame-blended slow motion and a dedicated controller.
-The controller features a T-bar that allows users to play a clip at +/-200 percent speed and a jog/shuttle wheel with magnetic stops for tactile control.
+Key features include 160 hours of HD recording time (40 hours per channel), independent control of every output channel, built-in multiviewer, frame-blended slow motion and a dedicated controller.
+The controller features a T-bar that allows users to play a clip at +/-200 percent speed and a jog/shuttle wheel with magnetic stops for a tactile control.

-The system’s software interface allows operators to customize and save their layouts for a more optimized workflow.
-Its multiviewer displays all four inputs and outputs simultaneously on the same monitor, and the play bar allows users to view the game's timeline much like an NLE system.
-All plays can be tagged and stored in the playlist for instant retrieval and playback.
+The system's software interface allows operators to customize and save their layouts for a more optimized workflow.
+Its multiviewer displays all four inputs and outputs simultaneously on the same monitor.
+The play bar allows you to view the game's timeline much like an NLE system.
+All plays can be tagged and stored in the play list for instant retrieval and playback.

 The Zeplay server features redundant power, RAID protection for both video and system drives, a video engine and Zeplay application that has thousands of lines of code designed to protect it from the little things that might go wrong in production, like bad sync on a camera.